networktocode/ntc-netbox-plugin-onboarding/README.md

 pip install ntc-netbox-plugin-onboarding
 ```

-Once installed, the plugin need to be enabled in your `configuration.py`
+Once installed, the plugin needs to be enabled in your `configuration.py`
 ```python
 # In your configuration.py
 PLUGINS = ["netbox_onboarding"]